TheFerry10/TagesschauScraper/README.md

 If you'd like to contribute to TagesschauScraper, please fork the repository and make changes as you'd like.
 Pull requests are welcome.

 ## License
-TagesschauScraper is licensed under the MIT license.
+TagesschauScraper is licensed under the GPL-3.0 license.

 ## Disclaimer
 Please note that this is a scraping tool, and using it to scrape website data without the website owner's consent may be against their terms of service.
 Use at your own risk.